Ark Nova

 Description

-Ark Nova from Capstone Games and Feuerland provides you with the opportunity to create a modern Zoo by building pens, populating them with all types of endangered and non-endangered animals, build attractions and rides, gain sponsorships, partner up with other zoos from across the world and finally release animals back into the wild using clever conservation programs.
+Ark Nova from Capstone Games provides you with the opportunity to create a modern Zoo by building pens, populating them with animals, building attractions and rides, gaining sponsorships, partnering up with other zoos from across the world and finally releasing animals back into the wild!

 Each card used in this game is unique and may provide you with opportunities to improve your zoo’s reputation, income, or conservation ranking.
-The games end is triggered when one players conservation marker goes past their income marker which is travelling in the opposite direction.
+The games end is triggered when one players conservation marker goes past their income marker, travelling in the opposite direction.

-The Build action allows you to construct an empty enclosure in your Zoo ready to be populated by an animal.
-The stronger the position of this card will allow you to build bigger enclosures.
+The Build action allows you to construct an empty enclosure in your Zoo, ready to be populated by an animal.
+The stronger the card the bigger the enclosures.

 The Animal Action allows you to place new animals in your empty enclosures.
 You can even play two animals if this card is in the strongest position.